amd/ryzen-ai-documentation/docs/inst.rst

 - AMD Ryzen™ (Hawk Point) 8640U, 8640HS, 8645H, 8840U, 8840HS, 8845H, 8945H.
 - AMD Ryzen™ (Strix Point) Ryzen AI 9 HX370, Ryzen AI 9 365

+From now onwards, for the rest of this document, we will refer to Phoenix as PHX, Hawk Point as HPT, and Strix Point as STX.

 .. note::
    In this documentation, "NPU" is used in descriptions, while "IPU" is retained in the tool's language, code, screenshots, and commands.
 This intentional distinction aligns with existing tool references and does not affect functionality.
 Avoid making replacements in the code.